jacksleight/statamic-focal-link/README.md

 ## Configuration

-As every site is different Focal Link does not make any assumptions about what to enable, you'll need to tell it which fields and options should be made avaliable by publishing the config:
+As every site is different Focal Link does not make any assumptions about what to enable when.
+You'll need to tell it what to enable for each type of link by publishing the config:

 ```bash
 php please vendor:publish --tag=statamic-focal-link-config
 ```

-And then opening `config/statamic/focal_link.php` and editing the `types` list.
+And then opening `config/statamic/focal_link.php`.

-### The Basics
+## Getting Started

-Each key in the list should be a pattern that matches a type of link, these can contain asterisks to perform wildcard matches.
-They should be in order of specificity, most specific last.
+Each key in the `types` list should be a pattern that matches a type of link.
+These can contain asterisks to perform wildcard matches.
+They should be in order of specificity (lowest to highest), the most specific match will be used.

 * Entry link types use the pattern `entry::[collection]/[blueprint]`
-* URL link types use the full URL up to the end of the path
+* URL link types use the pattern `[protocol][host][path]` (`http(s)` and `www` will be normalized automatically)

 Each type can contain the following settings:

-* **queries:** A value/label list of query string options/templates for this link type
+* **queries:** A value/label array of query string options or templates
-* **fragments:** A value/label list of fragment identifier options/templates for this link type
+* **fragments:** A value/label array of fragment identifier options or templates
-* **discovery:** A value/label list of XPath expressions used to find fragment identifiers in the destination page
+* **discovery:** A value/label array of XPath expressions used to find fragment identifiers in the destination page

-If **queries** or **fragments** are excluded entirely those fields will not appear at all.
+If **queries** or **fragments** are excluded those fields will not appear at all.

 ### Query & Fragment Options